 publish future issues about every three to four

 months.
-We will try to include an interview
+We will try to include an occasional

 Lake City Lights

 I don't see writing poetry as a premeditated act.
 If